Canadian Elite Basketball League

 The Canadian Elite Basketball League (CEBL; Ligue élite canadienne de basketball—LÉCB) is the premier men's professional basketball league in Canada, as recognized by Canada Basketball.
 The CEBL was founded in 2017 and began play in 2019 with six teams all owned and operated by ownership group Canadian Basketball Ventures.

 The league currently consists of 10 teams from six provinces, with four from Ontario, two from Alberta, and one each from British Columbia, Manitoba, Saskatchewan, and Quebec, the largest number of teams of any professional sports league operating entirely in Canada.

 CEBL teams play 24 regular-season games from May to August.
-The season culminates in the six-team playoffs that include a final four Championship Weekend where the league's champion is crowned.
+The season culminates with the top four teams in each conference making the playoffs.
+The first two rounds are single elimination format, with the finals being best-of-three.